lukasuz/Chromosome-Karyogram-Extraction/README.md

 **-pair:** True, if chromosome pairs are supposed to be extracted.
 False for single chromosomes.

-**-min_volume:** The minimum pixel volume a chromosome is supposed to have.
+**-min_area:** The minimum pixel area a chromosome is supposed to have.
 Good for removing numbers, letters etc. Standard: a chromosome has to occupy $0.003\%$ of the images pixels.

 ## Example